davidledwards/rpn/README.md

 These functions are composed to form a pipeline that conforms to the following type signature:
 `Stream[Char]` => `Seq[Code]`.
-In essence, an expression in the input stream can be fed into the pipeline, producting a sequence of instructions that can be written to the output stream.
+In essence, an expression in the input stream can be fed into the pipeline, producing a sequence of instructions that can be written to the output stream.

-The only necessary side effects that occur in this program are those that exists in `Compiler.scala` and `Interpreter.scala`, in which `stdin` and `stdout` are wired into their respective pipelines.
+The only necessary side effects that occur in this program are those that exist in `Compiler.scala` and `Interpreter.scala`, in which `stdin` and `stdout` are wired into their respective pipelines.